wp-plugins/custom-content-shortcode/readme.txt

 = 0.4.9 =

-* Fixed compatibility issues with a theme
+* Fixed compatibility issue with a theme

 = 0.4.8 =